qiushiyan/math-foundations/docs/eigen-quadratic.md

 & & & & & & & & \lambda_n
 \end{bmatrix}
 $$
-An illustration from [wikipedia](https://en.wikipedia.org/wiki/Jordan_normal_form), the circled area is the Jordan blcok.
+An illustration from [wikipedia](https://en.wikipedia.org/wiki/Jordan_normal_form), the circled area is the Jordan block.
 <img src="images/jordan-blocks.png" width="40%" style="display: block; margin: auto;" />

 Though the purpose of this section was not the computation details of Jordan matrices, it helps to give a concrete example.
 Consider $A$